MBA/MS in Media Ventures

-- OB 713 Managing Organizations and People (3 cr)
+- OB 713 Leading Organizations and People (3 cr)

-- AC 710 Financial Reporting and Control (3 cr)
+- AC 710 Financial Reporting and Analysis (3 cr)

 - MK 723 Marketing Management (3 cr)

-- QM 716 Data Analysis for Managerial Decision Making (3 cr)
+- QM 716 Business Analytics: Data Analysis and Risk (3 cr)

 - FE 727 Economics and Management Decisions (3 cr)